Shravya-Siluveru/Book-Management-Tool/README.md

-# My Reads
+# Book-Management-Tool

 ## Getting Started
 - This app is built using React, React Router and bootstraped with Create React App

 ## About this app
-Myreads is your book management tool.
+This is your book management tool.
 - Let's you sort your books into three shelfs (Wanted To Read, Currently Reading and Read).
 - Let's you search books from pre-cached library and add it to your shelf
 - Let's you delete books from your shelf